getsentry/sentry-php/docs/configuration.rst

 Sometimes you may want to skip capturing certain exceptions.
 This option sets the FCQN of the classes of the exceptions that you don't want to capture.
-The check is done using the ``instanceof`` operator against each item of the array and if at least one of them passes the event will be recorded.
+The check is done using the ``instanceof`` operator against each item of the array and if at least one of them passes the event will be discarded.

 .. code-block:: php